fdtmsft/ignite25-LAB513-build-a2a-and-mcp-systems-using-swe-agents-and-agent-framework/lab/instructions/instructions.md

 ## Understanding Key Protocols: A2A and MCP

-Before diving into the lab, let's understand two fundamental protocols that enable communication and collaboration in modern multi-agent systems and workflows:
+Before diving into the lab, let's understand two fundamental protocols that enable communication and collaboration in modern multi-agent systems:

-### **Agent-to-Agent (A2A) Protocol**

-A2A is an emerging standard for enabling direct communication between AI agents.
-In traditional systems, agents communicate through a central orchestrator.
-With A2A:

-- **Direct Communication**: Agents can message each other directly, reducing latency and enabling more natural collaboration
-- **Standardized Messaging**: A common protocol ensures agents built with different frameworks can still communicate
-- **Workflow Flexibility**: Agents can dynamically determine which other agents to involve based on the task

-**In this lab**, your agents use A2A patterns to pass context between specialists (e.g., Budget Analyst receives venue recommendations from Venue Specialist).

 ### **Model Context Protocol (MCP)**